 When people respect us, they tend to value us more.

-When they walk all over us, they don’t value us (and often that’s why sexual attraction goes).
+When they walk all over us (as if we were doormats), they don’t value us (and often that’s why sexual attraction goes).
 Become the person that you want to be, and that God is calling you to be.
 Then act out that person within your marriage–loving him, but also setting limits.
 As you do that, you just may find the dynamic changes.